 An ancient therapeutic technique, massage offers an array of benefits.
 From relaxation to detoxification, massage can be a game changer for skin’s health.
-Whether you do a nightly five-minute massage when you apply your night cream or use extended massage as a prep for a facial mask, you’re bound to make your skin happy.
+Whether you do a nightly five-minute routine when you apply your night cream or use extended massage as a prep for a mask, a daily face massage is bound to make your skin happy.

 1. Massage can be relaxing.
 At the end of a long day—or after a few hours of staring at the computer, you can use massage to relax your facial muscles and calm your nerves.
 Choose a moisturizer with a relaxing fragrance, and keep your movements slow.
 Breath deeply and slowly as massage your skin.